-At Pennsylvania American Water, we are committed to protecting the environment in the communities we serve and are proud to support the efforts of local organizations that share our vision.
+At American Water, we are committed to protecting the environment in the communities we serve and are proud to support the efforts of local organizations who share our vision.

-To qualify for Environmental Grant funding, a proposed project must:
+To qualify for Environmental Grant funding, a proposed project must be:

-- Be located within the Pennsylvania American Water service area
+- Located within an American Water service area

 - Be a new or innovative community initiative, or serve as significant expansion to an existing program.

 For more information, please see our 2016 Program Brochure and Grant Application Form.

 For more information about the program in your state, please see below:

 California American Water is issuing two grants totaling $10,000 to the following organizations:

 - Located in its Sacramento service area, the non-profit Yolo Basin Foundation was awarded $5,000 to fund its Discover the Flyway Outdoor Environmental Science Education Program.
 The program promotes conservation of the wetlands for the next generation, provides hands-on education to students on the Yolo Bypass Wildlife Area in the Sacramento River Basin.
 Since its start in 1997, more than 53,000 students from K-12 have participated in the program’s science-based field trips that helps educate students on the wetlands and the wildlife habitat.